|What is the Media Communications program?

 The Department of Media Communications encourages students to develop their intellectual curiosity, creativity and ability to communicate while learning to generate content and utilize technology as a foundation for careers in mass media, photography and communication design or for further study.

-Five programs — Communication Design, Journalism, Music Business, Photography and Radio-Television-Film — combine theoretical understanding with hands-on training to develop skills in design, illustration, digital imaging, Web design, animation, photography, photojournalism, writing, music production and marketing, filmmaking, newsgathering and writing, publication design and social media implementation.
+Communication Design, Music Business and Radio-Television-Film — combine theoretical understanding with hands-on training to develop skills in design, illustration, digital imaging, Web design, animation, writing, music production and marketing, filmmaking, newsgathering and writing, publication design and social media implementation.

 |What can I do with this course of study?